lumapps/lumapps-extensions-templates/docs.old/playground/build.md

 You have nothing to parameter in the tab.
 You should see your partner ID, the name of you extension, your logo…

-These information come from the `config.js` file of your extension.
+This information come from the `config.js` file of your extension.

 > Note: As you are deploying your extension in a beta environment, even if you modify the **isPublic** key and **whitelist** key in your `config.js` file, those will be forced to private and to your beta environment ID.
 So only your environment will have access to the extension.